mitchell-dawson/RSA_demo/README.md

 # RSA_demo

-toy python demo of how a private message can be sent publicly using RSA encryption
+toy python demo of how a private message can be sent publicly using textbook RSA encryption (no message padding)

 ### Requirements